apollographql/runtime-testing-framework/docs/src/tutorials/hello-world.md

 ---
 ```

-The `echo-message.sh` and `teardown.sh` scripts came from the **FileProviders** specified in our
-scenario and environment config files:
+The scripts used to generate this output are:

 #### echo-message.sh